What is the difference between physical and chemical changes?

 5. Change in Properties

-Chemical Change: The product of the chemical reaction often has properties different from the original substances as both physical and chemical properties of the substance change.
+Chemical Change: The product of a chemical reaction often has properties different from the original substances, as both physical and chemical properties of the substance change.
 Example: Vinegar reacting with baking soda – the substances combine to produce carbon dioxwateride gas and water, with properties different from vinegar or baking soda alone.

 6. Examples